How to Build an Effective Email Management System Without Daily Stress

 Step 2: Create Basic Labels

-Keep it minimal — 3–5 folders maximum.
+Keep it simple — 3 to 5 folders only.

 Step 3: Turn Off Non-Essential Notifications